escapeanaemia/escapeanaemia/README.md

 Hi i'm Andrew Han, a final year global media and information technology student at Soongsil University in South Korea.
 Receipient of the Seoul City Scholarship for global media studies and proficiency in programming (iOS, front-end developer), I have personally published multiple applications on the App Store for various companies, startups and school societies.
 Paying homage to these accomplishments, I am thankful to have been given the opportunity give back to the society such as being the South-Korean Ambassador for the Overseas Korean Foundation and a leading representative for the International Student Orgnisation at Soongsil University.

 ## I am
-- 📍Seoul, S.Korea
+- 📍 currently living in Seoul, S.Korea
-- 🌱 I’m currently studying artificial intelligence
+- 🌱 currently studying artificial intelligence
 - 📫 How to reach me: escapeanaemia@gmail.com
 - 😄 Languages:
   - Korean: Native or bilingual proficiency